robingenz/capacitor-firebase-authentication/README.md

    In the meantime, the [Firebase JavaScript SDK](https://firebase.google.com/docs/reference/js) can be used.
 1. **How can I use this plugin with the Firebase JavaScript SDK?**
    See [here](https://github.com/robingenz/capacitor-firebase-authentication/blob/main/docs/firebase-js-sdk.md).
+1. **What is the difference between the web implementation of this plugin and the Firebase JS SDK?**
+   The web implementation of this plugin encapsulates the Firebase JS SDK and enables a consistent interface across all platforms.
+   You can decide if you prefer to use the web implementation or the Firebase JS SDK.

 ## Changelog